skylarsch/skylarsch.github.io/_posts/2013-10-21-hacking-auto-layout-into-uitableview.md

 `UITableView.m` contains the magic.
 It's really rather simple, `+load` replaces the current `layoutSubviews` with the new method and replaces the new layout method with the old.
 That's why we can call `[self xx_autoLayoutLayoutSubviews]` without making everything explode.  `xx_autoLayoutLayoutSubviews` calls itself but at runtime it will be calling the original implementation for the `layoutSubviews` method.
 Then we call super.

-So far this seems to be working.
-If anyone has better ideas, PLEASE [email me.](mailto:ss@schipp.co)
+<strike>So far this seems to be working.</strike>  If anyone has better ideas, PLEASE [email me.](mailto:ss@schipp.co)

+***

+_Edit 10-25-2013_

+So this failed miserably...
+I don't know why but it causes major problems with the table view laying out it's content.
+The cells all get laid out correctly, but the content size of the scroll view is never updated.
+Table views would just bounce right back to the top after trying to scroll.

+Now we're just using bars and struts for the one case where we do this.